bibak453/py_heart/README.md

 The **EndTextBlk** command is used to mark the end of the Text block.
 It works like a return statement.

 # Jumping Commands

+These commands are used in the SCN files.

 ```
 Jump 02 23 01
 ```

-**Jump** is a simple jump statement.
-The first two parameters are combined into a text file and the third parameter is the Scene block to execute.
-Jump does not return.

-**Implementation:**
-When parsing this command will be made into a simple jump statement with the correct block to jump to depending on the conditions.
+**Jump** will "jump" to the new specified context without returning.

 ```
 JumpBlk 0f
 ```

-**JumpBlk** is a jump statement for jumping to a specific Scene block in the same file.
+**JumpBlk** will "jump" to a specific SCN block in the file that the command was invoked.

-**Implementation:**
-When parsing this command will be made into a simple jump statement with the correct block to jump to depending on the conditions.

 ```
 SameBlkJump 04
 ```

-**SameBlkJump** is a command that will jump to the incremented block.
+**SameBlkJump** will "jump" to a incremented SCN block in the file that the command was invoked.
 If we are in the block 05 then with the example we will jump to block 9.

-**Implementation:**
-When parsing this command will be made into a simple jump statement with the correct block to jump to depending on the conditions.

 ```
 DisplayMessage 01
 ```

-**DisplayMessage** is a call statement to the text block of the same filename.
+**DisplayMessage** is a call statement to the TXT block of the same filename.
 After calling it we return to the previous point of execution.

 **Implementation (func.rpy):**
 ```renpy